Debugger3000/RedditCloneClient/README.md

 ## Notes
 Unfortunately, I did not get this project as polished as I would of liked.
 I only started it last week, and therefore did not hit a few goals, like implementing a comment system, and overall reducing bugs, and improving UI/UX.
 ### Full CRUD functionality exists for 'Threads'.
 Note: That you can only edit or delete a thread that you created / or are the owner of.
 So keep that in mind when testing CRUD...
+### Github Oauth broke somehow, I had it working on production 2 days before submission but now it doesn't work.
+So yeah, just FYI.

 ### Accounts
 You can use my login or create your own account.